-I’m excited to announce that my forthcoming book, Workways, has been acquired by Hachette Go.
-The focus of Workways is team performance and belonging by improving your team’s workways, with workways being your team’s defaults, team habits, and tacit behaviors.
+I’m excited to announce that my forthcoming book, Team Habits (previously known as Workways), has been acquired by Hachette Go.
+The focus of Team Habits is enhancing team performance and belonging by improving your team’s workways, with workways being your team’s defaults, team habits, and tacit behaviors.
 The more common approach of focusing on improving people to get better performance and belonging usually doesn’t work and, when it does, it doesn’t endure for long.

-You can think of Workways as “Start Finishing for teams” in that they have some shared themes.
+You can think of Team Habits as “Start Finishing for teams” in that they have some shared themes.
 Both books posit that:

 - People aren’t broken, incompetent, or lazy — if they’re not doing their best work, it’s because there’s something else in the way.